How to dispose of seating with upholstery

 beige sofa in a living room with cushions on

-From 1st August, if you're bringing seating with upholstery to the Recycling Centre we will direct you to the Upholstered Domestic Seating Container.
+If you're bringing seating with upholstery to the Recycling Centre we will direct you to the Upholstered Domestic Seating Container.

 WRAP icon for upholstered domestic seating with armchair on a white background